 We ALL have to deal with this word every day of our lives.
 It's just a matter of how politely people deliver the message to us and how we choose to internalize it.

 And you know what?
 These property owners had every right to reject my offers.
 It's the same reason that I had every right to send them whatever offer I felt like sending in the first place.

 When two parties don't see eye-to-eye – someone is inevitably going to say “No”.
-It doesn't need to be a personal attack – it's just a mutual acknowledgement that the deal just ain't gonna work.
+It doesn't need to be a personal attack – it's just a mutual acknowledgment that the deal just ain't gonna work.